GroceriStar/ocr-grocery-parsing/docs/simple-intro.md

 So this is a main idea behind creating our image parcing script.
 ----

-Basic flow that we have:
+Basic flow that we have

-1) Pool of Pinterest images in
+[imageeeee]